 Market demand (including product mix) is impacted by several economic factors, with consumer confidence being the most significant.
 Other important factors include disposable income levels, employment levels, housing turnover, and interest rates.
 All of these factors influence consumer spending on durable goods, and therefore affect demand for our products and components.
 Some of these factors also influence business spending on facilities and equipment, which impacts approximately 25% of our sales.
-As we moved through 2022 and the first quarter of 2023, the dynamic macroeconomic and geopolitical environment pressured our markets and affected our demand.
-We expect overall demand in 2023 to be slightly lower than levels experienced in 2022.
+As we moved through 2022 and the first half of 2023, the dynamic macroeconomic and geopolitical environment pressured our markets and negatively affected the demand for our products.
+We expect continued volatility in the second half of the year resulting in 2023 overall demand lower than levels experienced in 2022.